Strategizing your sales during Medicare’s lock-in period is a surefire way to carry your business through the health insurance doldrums.

 Additionally, if a client moves out of their SNP’s service area or if the SNP leaves the Medicare program, any member of that plan will have an SEP to enroll in another plan.

-As you’re pursuing leads during lock-in, you should consider Medicare Special Needs Plans for clients who fall into one of the three categories: Chronic, Institutional or Dual Eligible.
-Make sure to research each individual plan to see the different benefits and services that are available in order to choose the best possible option for your client.
+As you’re pursuing leads during lock-in, you should consider Medicare SNPs for clients who fall into one of the three categories: Chronic, Dual Eligible, or Institutional.
+Make sure to research each individual plan to see the different benefits and services that are available so you can choose the right fit for your client.

-SNPs will keep your business thriving when other agents’ sales hit a lull.
-When you look at your annual growth, you’ll see the benefits of adding SNP sales to your business formula.
+SNPs can keep your business thriving when other agents’ sales hit a lull.
+When you look at your annual growth, you may very well see the benefits of adding SNP sales to your business formula.

 Not affiliated with or endorsed by Medicare or any government agency.